heyupdate/sqwack/README.md

 # Sqwack

-We’re big fans of [Slack](http://www.slack.com) and [Sqwiggle](http://www.sqwiggle.com).

-This is our attempt to implement Sqwiggle style *semi-realtime* profile photos in Slack.
+Semi-realtime profile photos in Slack.

 Take a photo from your webcam every few minutes and automagically update your Slack profile photo!

+We’re big fans of [Slack](http://www.slack.com) and [Sqwiggle](http://www.sqwiggle.com), but this is is no way affiliated with either organisation.
+Use at your own risk and remember to turn it off when you finish work to save embarrassment.

 ## Installation